 A History of the Women’s Bar Association of the State of New York

-In the late 1970s, a group of women lawyers from around New York State decided to unite with one voice to address their professional concerns and to confront gender bias.
-These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to three other regional women’s bar associations in an effort to gain a statewide presence.
-The women formalized their efforts at a convention held at Grossinger’s in Liberty, New York during the weekend of April 18, 1980.
-After significant discussion and compromise, they adopted the By-Laws of the Women’s Bar Association of the State of New York (WBASNY).
-Five women’s bar association chapters joined WBASNY: Capital District, Central New York, New York, Staten Island and Westchester.
+In the late 1970s, a group of women lawyers from throughout New York State decided to unite with one voice to address their professional concerns and confront gender bias.
+These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to other regional women’s bar associations in an effort to gain a statewide presence.
+The women formalized their efforts at a convention held at Grossinger’s Catskill Resort Hotel in Liberty, New York, during the weekend of April 18, 1980.
+After significant discussion and compromise, they formed the Women’s Bar Association of the State of New York.
+The initial five women’s bar association chapters that made up WBASNY were Capital District, Central New York, New York, Staten Island and Westchester.

-The purposes of the new association were specified in its certification of incorporation filed on July 19, 1980.
-These resolutions were:
+The purposes of the new association were specified in its Certification of Incorporation, filed on July 19, 1980.
+The mission was clear:

-international significance, especially those relating to women lawyers and women generally…;
+national or international significance, especially those relating to women lawyers

 c) to facilitate the administration of justice;

 d) to elevate the standards of integrity, honor and courtesy in the legal profession; and